ghostersk/GoNetKit/README.md

 ### 3. Run the App

 - Double-click or run from terminal:
-  - On Windows: `headeranalyzer.exe`
+  - On Windows: `GoNetKit.exe`
-  - On Linux: `./headeranalyzer`
+  - On Linux: `./goNetKit`
-- The app will start a web server (default: http://localhost:8080) and show a system tray icon.
+- The app will start a web server (default: http://localhost:5555) and show a system tray icon.
 - Use the tray menu to open the web UI or quit the app.

 ### 4. Usage Notes